24 November 2014

 Details on the layering of Gang Rou Pai from 'Ji Xiao Xin Shu (《紀效新書》)'.
 This shield was a military secret, and thus did not have a drawing.

-While an effective makeshift mantlet, the defensive properties of Ruan Bi still leaves something to be desired.
-Realising its shortcoming, general Qi Ji Guang (戚繼光) developed the Gang Rou Pai, which is a more effective version of Ruan Bi.
-Gang Rou Pai is constructed on similar principles as modern composite armour: by layering different materials together to make a stronger composite.
+While an effective makeshift mantlet, the defensive properties of Ruan Bi still left something to be desired.
+Realising its shortcoming, Ming commander Qi Ji Guang (戚繼光) developed the Gang Rou Pai, which was a more effective version of Ruan Bi.
+Gang Rou Pai was constructed on similar principles as modern composite armour: by layering different materials together to make a stronger composite.

-The outermost layer of a Gang Rou Pai consists of cowhide nailed onto a wooden frame at both sides.
-A waterproofed cloth bag, stuffed with three catties of fine silk wadding is sandwiched between the cow hides, and a layer of crumbled paper balls occupies the innermost part.
-These layers are nailed together with bamboo nails, and the wooden frame will be covered with yet another bag stuffed with silk floss as well.
-After that, the shield will be painted in ash paint.
+The outermost layer of a Gang Rou Pai consisted of cowhide nailed onto a wooden frame at both sides.
+A waterproofed cloth bag, stuffed with three jin of fine silk wadding, was sandwiched between the cow hides, and a layer of crumbled paper balls occupied the innermost part.
+These layers were fixed together with bamboo nails, and the wooden frame would be covered with yet another bag stuffed with silk floss as well.
+After that, the entire shield would be painted over in ash paint.

-Gang Rou Pai is proof to arquebus shots from up to forty paces away.
-However, it will start to lose effectiveness at thirty paces.
+Gang Rou Pai was proof to arquebus shots from up to forty paces away.
+However, it began to lose effectiveness at thirty paces.

 No comments: